cescoffier/vertx-completable-future/README.md

 CompletableFuture<Void> future = VertxCompletableFuture.runBlockingAsync(vertx, () -> System.out.println(foo"));
 ```

+_*BlockingAsync_ method uses a Vert.x worker thread and do not block the Vert.x Event Loop.

 ### Stages

 Once you have the `VertxCompletableFuture` instance, you can use the `CompletableFuture` API: